-A few weeks ago, the BBFC refused to give a certificate (warning, link contains graphic description of the film and why it was refused certification) to the second Human Centipede movie.
+A few weeks ago, the BBFC refused to give a certificate (warning, link contains a graphic description of the film and why it was refused certification) to the second Human Centipede movie.
 This doesn’t happen very often, especially in this day and age

 Now, I don’t understand why anyone would want to watch shit like that.
 But I’m not pro-censorship on the whole, and I find it hard to believe that banning a film does any good.
 Quite the opposite in fact.